What Are Collaborative Data Ecosystems in the Context of PharmaCos?

 Organization B is at an earlier stage and is working to effectively capture, clean, and validate data.
 This organization does not look into building its own AI capabilities as it is not relevant to the core business.

 There are a plethora of capability gaps that are exacerbated as more participants join the ecosystem.
-Closing these gaps is instrumental in determining the ecosystem’s success or failure and to bridge them, organizations need to build ecosystem capabilities either in-house or by sourcing them from partners from within or outside.
+Closing these gaps is instrumental in determining the ecosystem’s success or failure.
+To bridge them organizations need to build ecosystem capabilities either in-house or by sourcing them from partners from within or outside.

 Ecosystem CapabilitiesWhy it mattersHow it can be approached